 - Unwavering integrity (the ability to gain trust across the organization, architecting solutions that create champions and convert detractors)

 First, determine the scope of the audit.
-What do you think would improve when a company achieves Who are the stakeholders, both direct and indirect?
+What do you think would improve when a company achieves alignment with culture and strategy?
+Who are the stakeholders, both direct and indirect?
 A degree of empathy should be exercised in communicating the purpose of the audit to all groups involved.
 Profile them, by creating personas for them to communicate the needs and wants, and how to craft your approach to each.

 Isolate Problem Areas